carlosganzerla/Runlang/README.md

 ## The language

-Runlang defines a workout definition language that is succinct and simple to understand.
+Runlang defines a workout description language that is succinct and simple to understand.
 It's based on the template used by the coaching staff of [G5 Esportes](https://g5esportes.com/).
 Currently, it only supports metric system units (meters, kilometers and minutes/km).
 The template that the language was